-Manchester City couldn’t possibly be in better nick heading into the Manchester derby at the Etihad Stadium but bitter rivals Manchester United are not doing too badly themselves — three wins on the bounce with the latest a memorable victory over Juventus — a team almost impossible to beat in Turin.
+Man City couldn’t possibly be in better nick heading into the Manchester derby at the Etihad Stadium but bitter rivals Man United are not doing badly themselves — three wins straight with the latest over Juventus — a team almost impossible to beat in Turin.

 United are 7th in the Premier League, way below City who as we all know sit on top.
 Victory for City would propel their chances of retaining the title but as Mourinho’s side showed last season, they have the ability to shock City even when Guardiola’s men are in fine form.
 Anything can happen on derby day…

 Leading into the derby, City Watch takes a look at Manchester United.

 After going to Juventus and pulling off a stunning smash and grab win I’d be surprised if Jose Mourinho doesn’t approach the game with a similar side.
 United did ride their luck and if City are clinical it shouldn’t matter how the reds line up considering the blues are averaging six goals a game over their last two matches.

 In net it will of course be David de Gea, one of the league’s best goalkeepers of recent times.
 At the back Mourinho surely has to stick with the two who limited Juve to one goal, Chris Smalling and Victor Lindelof.
 United have had defensive problems — something you don’t hear often about Mourinho teams — and he’d be foolish not to build on their momentum.
 Antonio Valencia missed the mid week game as he’s still recovering from mouth surgery and could return but Ashley Young and Luke Shaw will otherwise be the full backs.